 Clean Air Zones are being rolled out across the UK to try and lower emissions.
-In this article, Helen Dolphin looks at the towns and cities who are introducing these initiatives.
+In this article, Helen Dolphin looks at the towns and cities that are introducing these initiatives.

-Since April 2019 drivers of the most polluting vehicles have had to pay to drive into central London, and in the next few years many other towns and cities across the UK will be following suit.
-This is because the air quality in many places needs to be improved and one of the ways to improve it is by introducing Clean Air Zones (CAZ).
+Since April 2019, drivers of the most polluting vehicles have had to pay a daily charge to drive into central London.
+This has also been rolled out in some other parts of the UK, with many other towns and cities due to follow suit in the next few years.
+This is because the air quality in many places needs to be improved and one of the ways to improve it is by introducing Clean Air Zones.